ghostdogpr/caliban/vuepress/docs/docs/client.md

 In this case the filename part of the `outputPath` will be ignored, but the value will still be used to determine the mandatory package name and the destination directory.
 This can be helpful with large GraphQL schemas and incremental compilation.
 Provide `--enableFmt false` option if you don't need to format generated files.
+Provide `--extensibleEnums true` option if you want to generate a fallback case class for unknown enum values.

 ## Query building